highstrike/youtube-space/README.md

 # YouTube Space
-Userscript that fixes the space bar behaviour when video element is out of focus
+Userscript that fixes the space bar behaviour when video element is out of focus.

 The script is published on OpenUserJS at: https://openuserjs.org/scripts/highstrike/YouTube_Space.